decoderkurt/research_project_school_of_ai_2019/README.md

 [<img src="oneshotgo/data/res/logo.png" width=70%/>](https://www.theschool.ai/school-of-ai-fellowship/)

-# One shot learning using PPO
+# One shot learning using Proximal Policy Optimization

 ## Introduction
 In this research project, to solve real world problems with machine learning, I noted that there is a limit to the traditional Deep Learning application, which is highly dependent on existing datasets because it is still difficult to obtain enough labled data.